iter8-tools/docs/docs/tutorials/integrations/slack.md

 ## Example

-In this example, you will run the [Your first performance test](../../getting-started/first-performance.md) but at the end of the experiment, Iter8 will send a message on Slack.
+In this example, you will run the [Your first performance test](../../getting-started/first-performance.md) but at the end of the performance test, Iter8 will send a message on Slack.

-The message will simply contain an experiment summary in text form.
+The message will simply contain a summary of the performance test in text form.
 However, you can easily construct a more sophisticated message by providing your own payload template.

-This task could provide important updates on an experiment over Slack, for example a summary at the end of an experiment.
+This task could provide important updates on a performance test over Slack, for example a summary at the end of the test.

-To summarize what will happen, you will create a new channel on Slack and configure a webhook, set up and run an experiment, and check if a message was sent to the channel.
+To summarize what will happen, you will create a new channel on Slack and configure a webhook, set up and run a performance test, and check if a message was sent to the channel.

 The `slack` task requires the URL of the Slack webhook.
 To see a full list of the `github` task parameters, see [here](../../user-guide/tasks/slack.md#parameters).